thtran97/Semantic-Segmentation/README.md

 This git is my learning about Semantic Segmentation tasks with TensorFlow and Keras.
-At first, I start this project with some basic deep learning models in semantic segmentation task, such as FCN (Fully Convolutional Network) and U-Net.
+At first step, I start this project with some basic deep learning models in semantic segmentation task, such as FCN (Fully Convolutional Network) and U-Net.
 These models are trained with Kitti Road Dataset ( download [here](http://www.cvlibs.net/datasets/kitti/eval_road.php)).

 ## How to use in Jupyter Notebook ?